-Personally tailored advice.
+Personally tailored recommendations.
 When you see an RD or RDN, the last thing you'll get is one-size-fits-all diet advice.
-"A dietitian is like an investigator seeking to learn about your current and desired state of health," says McDaniel.
-"At your initial visit, expect to do a lot of talking while the dietitian does a lot of listening."
 After learning about your health history, favorite foods, eating and exercise habits, an RD or RDN will help you set goals and prioritize.
 Follow-up visits will focus on maintenance and monitoring your progress.

-A weight loss program that really works.
+Practical lifestyle advice.
 Fad diets may sound like the quick ticket to weight loss, but they rarely work for very long.
-A registered dietitian or registered dietitian nutritionist will partner with you to develop a safe, effective weight loss plan that you can stick with for the long haul.
-To guide and motivate you, an RD or RDN will use creative and out-of-the-box strategies to help with meal planning, grocery shopping, food journaling and mindful eating.
+A registered dietitian or registered dietitian nutritionist will partner with you to develop a safe and realistic eating plan that you can stick with for the long haul.
+To guide and motivate you, an RD or RDN will use creative and out-of-the-box strategies to help with meal planning, grocery shopping and mindful eating.

 Now, that's a recipe for success.